Simulation and evaluation of local daily temperature and precipitation series derived by stochastic downscaling of ERA5 reanalysis: Methods

 Combining all three modelling steps into one model yields a conditional probability density function which we denote \( f(\bm y(\bm s_i); \tilde{\bm \eta}_i(\bm s_i), \bm \theta_i, \bm \Psi_i), \) where \(\bm \Psi_i\) contains all parameters of the ARMA model from step 3, \(\bm \theta_i\) contains all additional GAM parameters from the local GAM in step 2 and \(\tilde{\bm \eta}_i\) contains the non-linear predictors from the two GAMs in step 1 and 2.

 An overview of the covariates used for each modelling component is given in Table~\ref{tab:covariates}, together with information about the GAMs in which they are used, and how their effects are modelled.
 All models include ERA5 information on both temperature and precipitation and a seasonal covariate describing the day of the year.
 The global models in step one additionally include information on local elevation from the ETOPO Global Relief model, the elevation difference between the current location and the corresponding ERA5 elevation, the standard deviation (SD) of elevation observations inside the ERA5 grid cell, as well as the latitude and longitude of the current location.
 We assume that most covariates have a nonlinear effect on the weather variable to be downscaled.
-For this reason, effects from all continuous covariates are modelled using various spline functions \parencite{Wood2003ThinPlateRegression, Wood2017GeneralizedAdditiveModels}.
+For this reason, effects from all continuous covariates are modelled using various spline functions \citep{Wood2003ThinPlateRegression, Wood2017GeneralizedAdditiveModels}.
 The temperature covariate is treated differently when downscaling temperature and precipitation.
 Specifically, we assume that the downscaled temperature should be similar to the gridded temperature, and we therefore model the effect of the gridded temperature using a constant offset plus a spline function.
 In other words, the effect of gridded temperature inside the linear predictors for temperature are given by the transformation \(x \rightarrow x + s(x)\), where \(s(x)\) is a spline function.
 A similar offset is not used for downscaling the precipitation intensities.
+The local Markov chain occurrence models use ERA5 data from both day \(t - 1\) and day \(t\) for describing the occurrence probabilities for day \(t\).
+All other models only use ERA5 data from day \(t\) for modelling the local weather at day \(t\).

-All GAMs are implemented using the \texttt{bam()} function of the \texttt{mgcv} package~\parencite{Wood2017GeneralizedAdditiveModels} in \texttt{R}, while all ARMA models are fitted to data using the \texttt{auto.arima()} function from the \texttt{forecast} package~\parencite{HyndmanEtAl2008AutomaticTimeSeries} in \texttt{R}.
+All GAMs are implemented using the \texttt{bam()} function of the \texttt{mgcv} package~\citep{Wood2017GeneralizedAdditiveModels} in \texttt{R}, while all ARMA models are fitted to data using the \texttt{auto.arima()} function from the \texttt{forecast} package~\citep{HyndmanEtAl2008AutomaticTimeSeries} in \texttt{R}.
 This function automatically estimates the order of the AR- and MA-components within the ARMA models, which can differ for each of the local models.